 For details about the program

-If you are new to the program and want to apply for the first time, turned 61 in 2014 and meet the income qualifications you can apply for the exemption this year with your 2014 income information for a reduction in your 2015 property taxes.
+If you are new to the program and want to apply for the first time, turned 61 prior to December 31, 2017 and meet the income qualifications you can apply for the exemption this year with your 2017 income information for a reduction in your 2018 property taxes.

-If your annual income for the assessment year (last year) is UNDER $30,000, your home will be exempt from regular levies on $60,000 of your homes assessed value—whichever is greater.
+If your annual income for the assessment year (last year) is UNDER $30,000, your home will be exempt from regular property taxes on $60,000 or 60% of the valuation, whichever is greater - Plus exemption from 100% of excess levies.

 For example: your annual income is $18,000 and your assessed home value is $150,000, your taxable property value will be $60,000